-- The Make in India and the Digital India initiatives are playing a vital role in driving the Indian economy, which is expected to double in size to $US 4.5 trillion in a decade, becoming the third largest economy.
+- The Make in India and the Digital India initiatives are playing a vital role in driving the Indian economy, which is expected to double in size to $US 4.5 trillion in 2024, becoming the third largest economy.

-There exists vast investment potential in the sectors of Biotechnology, Renewable Energy, Defence, Railways, Retail, Real Estate, Roads and Highways, Power, Telecommunications, Civil Aviation, Healthcare, Automation, Machinery and Equipment, Agriculture, Marine, Automotive, among others.
+- There exists vast investment potential in the sectors of Biotechnology, Renewable Energy, Defense, Railways, Retail, Real Estate, Roads and Highways, Power, Telecommunications, Civil Aviation, Healthcare, Automation, Machinery and Equipment, Agriculture, Marine, Automotive, among others.

 Government Initiatives for FDI